-Opting Out of MSP Coverage
+Opting Out of Medical Services Plan (MSP) Coverage

 You cannot opt out retroactively in order to eliminate an outstanding premium debt; any outstanding amount is a debt owed to the province and is collectable under law.
 If you elect to opt out, your statement is effective for a 12 month period starting on the first day of the month following the month in which your application to opt out is received and you cannot subsequently opt back in until after this 12 month period.